Chunking (psychology): Efficient chunk sizes

-Channel capacity, "Magic number seven", Increase of short-term memory
+Channel capacity, "Magic number seven", increase of short-term memory

 The word chunking comes from a famous 1956 paper by George A. Miller, "The Magical Number Seven, Plus or Minus Two: Some Limits on Our Capacity for Processing Information".
-At a time when information theory was beginning to be applied in psychology, Miller observed that some human cognitive tasks fit the model of a "channel capacity" characterized by a roughly constant capacity in bits, but short-term memory did not.
+At a time when information theory was beginning to be applied in psychology, Miller observed that some human cognitive tasks fit the model of a channel capacity characterized by a roughly constant capacity in bits, but short-term memory did not.
 A variety of studies could be summarized by saying that short-term memory had a capacity of about "seven plus-or-minus two" chunks.
-Miller (1956) wrote, "With binary items, the span is about nine and, although it drops to about five with monosyllabic English words, the difference is far less than the hypothesis of constant information would require (see also, memory span).
+Miller wrote, "With binary items, the span is about nine and, although it drops to about five with monosyllabic English words, the difference is far less than the hypothesis of constant information would require (see also, memory span).
 The span of immediate memory seems to be almost independent of the number of bits per chunk, at least over the range that has been examined to date."
 Miller acknowledged that "we are not very definite about what constitutes a chunk of information."

-Miller (1956) noted that according to this theory, it should be possible to increase short-term memory for low-information-content items effectively by mentally recording them into a smaller number of high-information-content items.
+Miller (1956) noted that according to this theory, it should be possible to increase short-term memory for low-information-content items effectively by mentally recoding them into a smaller number of high-information-content items.
 He imagined this process is useful in scenarios such as "a man just beginning to learn radio-telegraphic code hears each dit and dah as a separate chunk.
 Soon he is able to organize these sounds into letters and then he can deal with the letters as chunks.
 Then the letters organize themselves as words, which are still larger chunks, and he begins to hear whole phrases."
 Thus, a telegrapher can effectively "remember" several dozen dits and dahs as a single phrase.
 Naïve subjects can remember a maximum of only nine binary items, but Miller reports a 1954 experiment in which people were trained to listen to a string of binary digits and (in one case) mentally group them into groups of five, recode each group into a name (for example, "twenty-one" for 10101), and remember the names.
 With sufficient practice, people found it possible to remember as many as forty binary digits.
 Miller wrote: